BIO

 the Eindhoven urban densification – part I Inner City

-part I Inner City refers to eight so-called “focus areas” of the city centre.
+Part I Inner City refers to eight so-called “focus areas” of the city centre.
 The plans for these areas have a deep longing for a new identity of the city.
 A highly urban, attractive, liveable, green, inclusive city with international allure – a global economic player; healthy and future-proof ... social ... hospitable city, according to the enthusiastic vision of the Municipality.
 Great emphasis and high expectations are placed on architectural quality.